Agenda tab - Add and edit Live webcast session

 Live webcasts are orchestrated, highly produced live-streaming events for large audiences.
 Kaltura Webcasting supports you from the initial planning stage to live broadcast production and management and finally to post-production and after-event management.
 This session type includes an automated transition from live to VOD.

 Our agenda management system is designed to cater to the diverse needs of virtual, hybrid, and in-person events.
 It allows organizers to include room or location information for specific sessions, facilitating easy navigation for in-person attendees.
 Whether it's a virtual webinar, a hybrid conference, or an in-person workshop, our agenda management system ensures that participants can access relevant details about session locations or virtual links, enhancing their overall event experience.
+Our agenda management system offers the option to seamlessly integrate live broadcasting of in-person sessions, extending accessibility to virtual participants.
+This feature enhances the inclusivity of events, enabling remote attendees to engage with on-site sessions in real-time.

 Add a Live webcast session